-If I am involved in a court case, can the other side’s lawyer report me to ICE?
+I aminvolved in a court case.
+Can the other side’s lawyer report me to ICE?

 Lawyers can only practice law if they have been given a license by the Washington State Bar Association.
-If a lawyer violates rules for lawyers (called the Rules of Professional Conduct), the Bar Association can take away their license or give them other penalties.
+If a lawyer breaks (violates) rules for lawyers (called the Rules of Professional Conduct), the Bar Association can take away their license or give them other penalties.

-If a lawyer reports someone involved in a legal case to ICE, that is a violation of the rules for lawyers.
+If a lawyer reports someone involved in a legal case to ICE, they have violated the rules for lawyers.
 If you are worried that a lawyer in the case might report you to ICE, ask to talk to a lawyer on your side of the case.

 How can I talk to a lawyer about this?

 This depends on whether you have been charged with a crime.

 If you have been charged with a crime, you might qualify for a free lawyer (a public defender).